vwOvOwv/DeepEISNN/README.md

 Here, `prev_in_features` is the fan-in ($d$ in the paper) of the `SpikingEiConv2d/Linear` layer.

-When constructing model, keep the E-I module sequence as `EiConv/EiLinear-EiNorm-Activation`.
+When constructing your own model, keep the E-I module sequence as `EiConv/EiLinear-EiNorm-Activation`.
 Note that `EiNorm` does not collect statistics to perform explicit normalization during training.

 ### Visualization